japonaisvolonte-

 Izumi

-Dreaming of tasting Kobe beef?
-Just knock on the door of this cozy little restaurant to discover meat so tender it melts in your mouth like the softest salmon.
-You can enjoy it as tataki (lightly seared carpaccio) or in sushi form!
-The chef is also a big fan of eel, which is served grilled and glazed with a lovely sweet sauce.
-A wonderful spot to try exceptional dishes.
+Are you dreaming of tasting Kobe beef?
+Then step into this charming little restaurant to discover a meat as tender as the finest salmon.
+It can be served as tataki (lightly seared carpaccio) or in sushi!
+The chef is also a lover of eel, which he serves grilled and glazed with a wonderful sweet sauce.
+A great spot to try exceptional dishes.

 Kifune

 This Japanese restaurant is one of the oldest in the capital.
-Established since 1989 just a stone's throw from the Porte Maillot, it offers a meticulous cuisine and a selection of sakés that will make even the finest connoisseurs green with envy.
-Whether you're going as a duo or with the whole family, everyone will find their happiness among the 90 dishes on the menu.
+Established since 1989 just a stone's throw from Porte Maillot, it offers a meticulous cuisine and a selection of sakes that will make even the most discerning connoisseurs green with envy.
+Whether you're going as a couple or with the whole gang, everyone will find happiness among the 90 dishes on the menu.

 Voir cette publication sur Instagram